Awareness Team

 1. Advertising and location

 Make sure that the advertising for the party is not discriminatory in any way.
-Make sure that the party is accessible for all (if possible, a barrier-free location).
+Make sure that the party is accessible for all (if possible, choose a barrier-free location).

 2. Awareness team